nearform/nscale-docs/setup-guides/install-node.md

 ```
 If these give you any output then you will need to uninstall node which can be tedious.
 This [Stackoverflow answer](http://stackoverflow.com/a/11178106/1787262) shows every directory that needs to be removed.

-Once you are sure our machine is clear of node you can go about installing it properly.
+Once you are sure your machine is completely node free, you can go about installing it properly.
 So far we have documented two ways of doing this.

 #Install node with NVM